Study Abroad Program Overview

 mid-January to mid-June

 Organized by CIEE, the program offers access to local culture through Candomble ceremonies, drumming sessions, museums, nature reserves, cooking classes, and even a trip to Rio de Janeiro!
-Salvador's dynamic cultural offerings offer students many chances to experience music, dance, and theatrical performances.
-Opportunities to study capoeira and dance are plentiful.
+Salvador's dynamic cultural offerings present students with many chances to experience music, dance, and theatrical performances.
+For students interested in more interactive activities, opportunities to study capoeira and dance are plentiful.

-EAP students are supported by UC's network of EAP offices at every UC campus and partnerships with host universities throughout the world.
+UCEAP students are supported by UC's network of UCEAP offices at every UC campus and partnerships with host universities throughout the world.
 Local CIEE staff abroad help students integrate into the culture of Salvador and provide assistance with academics, housing, safety, and other issues.

 Council on International Education Exchange

-CIEE offers UC students the Intensive Language Program that takes place before the semester begins and coordinates access to the Catholic University of Salvador.
-CIEE also manages the core course noted below.
+CIEE offers UC students the Intensive Language Program that takes place before the semester begins, coordinates access to the Catholic University of Salvador, and manages the core course noted above.

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.